advancedAgritek-BB/coinTrader2.0/README.md

 ```

 `max_concurrent_ohlcv` controls how many OHLCV requests are made in parallel
 during the startup scan.
-It defaults to `2`, keeping API usage modest.
+It defaults to `10` but can be overridden in
+`config.yaml` to stay within Kraken's connection pool capacity.
 `initial_timeframes` lists the intervals preloaded before trading begins.
 When
 omitted it falls back to the `timeframes` list (1m, 5m, 15m and 1h by
 default; Coinbase does not offer 4h candles). `initial_history_candles` sets how many bars to download for each of